vueonrails/vueonrails/docs/generators.md

 # Generating Vue component with different options

-`vuejs` gem ships a single generator with different options.
+`vueonrails` gem ships a single generator with different options.
 In this section, we will take a look at some different options.

 ### Generate a Vue component with Turbolinks support